Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 	8<< namespaces may just be strings; who needs quotes... ∧∧(=([':':':']: "::"): =([':']: ":"))
 	=('a': "a"<>: ["abc"<0><>])
 	=("a":['a'])
-	8<< also need quotes for syntax highlighting
+	8<< also need quotes for syntax highlighting; not ℝeally, but whatever...